75-80 Days. Resists Cracking. Blight Resistant. 10+ ounces. Solid and meaty. Good for ketchup, juice or slicing. Indeterminate.

 Chef's Choice Orange

 2014 All-American Winner.
-Crack-resistant and holds its bright color during cooking.
+Great taste, crack-resistant, and holds its bright color during cooking.
 9 to 16 ounce.

 75 Days.
 Full, sweet low acid taste.
 1-2 pound fruits, yellow with a blush of red.